Frequently Asked Questions

 How much does it cost?

-The cost of a 12-month license to use ScoutTrack.com is $45 for a Cub Scout pack or a Boy Scout troop — regardless of the number of scouts.
+The cost of a 12-month license to use ScoutTrack.com is $45 for a Cub Scout pack, Boy Scout troop, Venture Crew, Girl Scout Troop or AHG troop— regardless of the number of youth and adults.
 But the first 30 days is free so you can try it out risk free!

 Can our pack/troop get started with a free 30-day trial right away?